Program Director, Varsity Head Coach

 Assistant Program Director, Varsity Assistant Coach

-A Mason, Ohio native and a graduate of Mason High School, he grew up playing in the BPYSL, MRL and NPL for Warren County Soccer Club.
+A Mason, Ohio native and graduate of Mason High School, he grew up playing in the BPYSL, MRL, and NPL for Warren County Soccer Club.
 He also enjoyed short stints with Crystal Palace in England and Dakota Rev in Minnesota.
-He played with the Ohio State men’s club team while in college, and off and on while pursuing his teaching degree and coaching career.

 Prior to joining the UA Girls Soccer staff in 2020, Zavodny coached the Bishop Watterson High School varsity squad for eight seasons, leading the team to 83 wins.
 Her teams earned a spot in the District Final in four of her eight seasons and made the Regional Semifinals in 2013.
 Bishop Watterson never failed to capture a league championship during her tenure, finishing with a